fjames86/cerberus/README.md

 * This was developed and tested against the Windows KDC (i.e. active directory).
 It should work with other KDCs such as MIT and Heimdal, but I've not tried.
 * Need to understand the MS-PAC structures, these contain authorization data that is likely to be very useful.
+* GSSAPI structures look simpler than I thought -- maybe just wrapping an InitialContextToken with an OID?

 ## 8. License
 Licensed under the terms of the MIT license.